neurord/ShapeShifter/README.md

   - changing the 1st soma comp x, y, z to be equal the sum of the x, y, z values of the 2nd and 3d soma comps
   - delete the 2nd and 3d soma comps
 5. run shape_shifter

-**shape_shifter usage**

-python shape_shifter.py --file 'filename.p' --type 'radii'
-+ type can be:

-  - '0' - just remove compartments of size 0
-  - 'radii' - combine compartments of similar radius (specify 0 for rad_diff to only combine identical radii), electrotonic length of condensed compartments do not exceed max_len* lambda
-  - 'expand' - to change single, long compartments (e.g. a Neuron software section) into multiple smaller compartments (e.g. Moose compartments or Neuron segments).
-Resulting electrotonic length of subdivided compartments does not exceed max_len* lambda

-+ optional arguments:

-  - can specify alternative values to default rm [4], cm [0.01], ri [2.5] for calculating lambda, units are SI
-  - can specify frequency (--f) for ac lambda calculation, default is 0.1 hz, specify 0 to use dc lambda
-  - can specify maximum electrotonic length (--max_len), default is 0.1
-  - can specify criteria maximum difference (rad_diff) in radii for combining adjacent compartments, default is 0.1 (=10%)

-change info or debug parameter to get more or less information while running program